brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - Uses the BrightScript `roNetworkConfiguration` API to enable LDWS with a custom password
 - Applies configuration immediately and reboots the device if required
 - Automatically retrieves and displays the device's IP address in the console output
+- Includes registry setting for players that have been previously configured to disable LDWS

+**Note:** The registry setting (`dwse`) is only needed if the player has been used with a setup that previously disabled LDWS.
+For enabling LDWS on a player that has it disabled by default, the `SetupDWS()` function is the primary solution.

 ### Configuration Options:
 - `open`: Sets the password for LDWS access